WardaAhad/WardaAhad/README.md

 **Machine Learning Deployment Project**

-Predicting customer churn using Machine Learning with API deployment.
+An end-to-end ML system predicting customer churn using Scikit-learn with FastAPI and Streamlit deployment.

 Tech Stack